aakshmn/ratmap/README.md

 ## Key Features
 - **Interactive Plate Mapping:**
+  - Click to toggle selection of individual wells.
-  - Click or Shift+Click to select wells.
+  - Click and drag to select multiple wells in rectangular regions.
   - Toggle entire rows, columns, or complete plates.
 - **Metadata Management:**
   - Rename metadata layers to suit your experiment using the dropdown menu and Rename button.